Hganavak/archive/_workshops/latex.md

 Most of our documents aren't going to be comprised solely of text, but will include various *figures* (e.g. graphs and images).
 Latex handles the placement and referencing of figures in text very well (although it might seem a little confusing at first), and it is one of the primary reasons people prefer it over Microsoft Word when dealing with large documents.

-There are many Latex `packages` (more on this later) that are able to **produce** beautiful professional looking graphs and figures figures by reading in your data, however these would require a workshop of their own.
+There are many Latex `packages` (more on this later) that are able to **produce** beautiful professional looking graphs and figures by *reading in your data*, however these would require a workshop of their own.
 So for today we are going to assume we already have a figure that we have produced in another program, and we simply wish to include it in our document.

 <div class="note">
-If you <b>are</b> interested in Latex's figure plotting abilities, the <span class="manual-code">pgf</span> and <span class="manual-code">TikZ</span> packages. <a href="http://www.texample.net/tikz/examples/" title="PGF and TikZ Example Gallery">This webpage</a> provides an excellent gallery of what they are capable of, and the Latex code is included next to all the examples.
+If you <b>are</b> interested in Latex's figure plotting abilities, check out the <span class="manual-code">pgf</span> and <span class="manual-code">TikZ</span> packages. <a href="http://www.texample.net/tikz/examples/" title="PGF and TikZ Example Gallery">This webpage</a> provides an excellent gallery of what they are capable of, and the corresponding Latex code is included next to all the examples.
 </div>

 ### Uploading our own figure to Overleaf